pseusys/SeasideVPN/README.md

 Following naming is used:

 - [`Surface`](#surface) is the main node of the system instance.
-  It keeps track of actual gateway worker nodes, collects statistics, performs load-balancing and user distribution.
+  It keeps track of actual worker nodes, collects statistics, performs load-balancing and user distribution.
   It also manages user authentication and payments, distributes incomes among VPN node owners.
   Basically, the owner of the `surface` node owns (and is responsible) for the whole system instance.
 - [`Whirlpool`](#whirlpool) is a worker node.